PokemonAutomation/SwSh-Arduino/Documentation/Tutorials/Tutorial-Mac-Teensy2.md

 This step isn't needed for the TurboA example here, but is for nearly every other program.

-1. Navigate into the `DeviceSource` folder.
+1. Navigate into the `NativePrograms` folder.
 2. Open `TurboA` with a text editor.

 Normally you will see a bunch of options that can configured.
 But TurboA has nothing.